laprej/laprej-www/courses/rpi-csci-4220-2018-spring.md

 class.
 See the course catalog for more details.
 There is no A+ nor is a D- allowed under the RPI Grade Modifier Policy.

+**Assignment Grading Criteria**: Your submission must include the following items:

+* A `Makefile` that will build your program
+* One or more `.cpp` files
+* One or more `.h` files
+* Any other assorted files necessary for proper compilation
+* A `README` file (.txt extension optional) describing your program, any issues you encountered, the approximate time you spent on it, and the breakdown of work if it's a group assignment

-**Assignment Grading Criteria**: Programming assignments are graded as
+Programming assignments are graded as
 follows: 15% for proper comments (e.g., each function should indicate what it does) and 85% for a correct working implementation.
 We typically divide the correctness points over key functions